abelgacem/topix-jk-site-it/docs/_projects/list/topix/topix.md

 ## Version Control
 - The codebase for both the docs and the code is managed with {{site.data.name.git}}.
-- The codebase for the documentation reflects this model for intuitive organization and access.
+- The codebase for the docs reflects the documentation model for intuitive organization and access.

-## Framework and Language
+## {{site.data.name.framework}} and tool
-- The choosen documentation framework is {{site.data.name.jekyll}}.
+- The choosen documentation {{site.data.name.framework}} is {{site.data.name.jekyll}}.
 - The choosen documentation language ({{site.data.name.ie}} to write the documentation) is {{site.data.name.markdown}}.
 It allows the use of:
-  - {{site.data.name.latex}} :  For mathematical and scientific expressions.
+  - {{site.data.name.latex}}:   For mathematical and scientific expressions.
   - {{site.data.name.mermaid}}: For creating diagrams and flowcharts.

 ## Category of users